 Influenza

 It’s flu season and the influenza virus is going strong.
-The Massachusetts Department of Public Health reports that as of February 14, 2020, overall influenza-like activity remains very high.
-All regions of Massachusetts are reporting high activity.
+As of February 2025, all regions of Massachusetts are reporting high influenza activity, with Influenza Type A being the most common strain.

 People with the flu may infect others from 1 day before getting sick to 5-7 days after.
 Children and people with weakened immune systems can shed virus for longer, and might still be contagious past 7 days, especially if they still have symptoms.